aortem/dartstream/CONTRIBUTING.md

 ## Licensing

-All Dartstream packages are licensed under BSD-3, except for the *services packages*, which uses the ELv2 license, and are licensed from third party software Aortem Inc. In short, this means that you can, without limitation, use any of the client packages in your app as long as you do not offer the SDK's or services as a cloud service to 3rd parties (this is typically only relevant for cloud service providers).
+All Firebase Dart Authentication SDK packages are licensed under BSD-3, except for the *services packages*, which uses the ELv2 license, and are licensed from third party software Aortem Inc. In short, this means that you can, without limitation, use any of the client packages in your app as long as you do not offer the SDK's or services as a cloud service to 3rd parties (this is typically only relevant for cloud service providers).
 See the [LICENSE](LICENSE.md) file for more details.

 ## Acknowledgments